NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README-san.md

 database.
 To help facilitate that, we are going to set up Astra Trident as a backend provider.
 Since we are going to be creating an iSCSI LUN, we are going to use its `ontap-san` driver.
 Astra Trident has several different drivers to choose from.
-You can read more about the drivers it supports in the
+You can read more about the different drivers it supports in the
 [Astra Trident documentation.](https://docs.netapp.com/us-en/trident/trident-use/trident-fsx.html#fsx-for-ontap-driver-details)

 In the commands below you're going to need the FSxN ID, the FSX SVM name, and the